 When energy leaves this center in love and trust, you see the wisdom and compassion of the Universe wherever you look.
 When it leaves in fear and doubt, what you see appears cold and frightening.
 In the first case, a path through the woods appears sunlit and welcoming.
 In the second case, the same path appears dark and foreboding.
 When you see the path one way, it invites you forward.
 When you see it the second way, it frightens you.
 When this center processes energy in love and trust, you become clear.
 You see the purpose of everything in your life, including your emotions.

-Feelings of fear and dread are actually the amygdala, a primitive part of the brain responsible for the flight or flight response, kicking in and doing its job which is actually a good thing for self preservation and survival of the species.
+Feelings of fear and dread are actually the amygdala, a primitive part of the brain responsible for the fight or flight response, kicking in and doing its job which is actually a good thing for self-preservation and survival of the species.
 However, in this day and age, when we are highly unlikely to encounter a life or death situation, it does not need to be so vigilant.
 Mother Nature was kind enough to program the amygdala to ensure our survival, and we pack on many more fears which we learn from the world around us, the people in our lives and our experiences.
-When we feel fear, we need to explore the feeling and ask ourselves if it is is warranted or if it is just the amygdala instinctually reacting to the unfamiliar and unknown.
+When we feel fear, we need to explore the feeling and ask ourselves if it is warranted or if it is just the amygdala instinctually reacting to the unfamiliar and unknown.
 From your brain’s perspective, to get over a fear, you have to expose yourself to it.
 Moving through fear is the only way out of it.